 On December 23, 2020, MGLIT acquired seven mineral licenses from Falcon Metais Ltda covering more than 1,300 hectares in the prolific Aracuai lithium province.
 A portion of the project occurs immediately south of the CBL lithium mine and plant, and immediately north of the large Barreiro and South Xuxa lithium deposits of Sigma Lithium Corp.
 In April 2024, the Company reported an updated NI 43-101 Mineral Resource Estimate ("MRE") and on May 29, 2024, the Company announced the results from its Feasibility Study.
+An updated MRE was announced on May 6, 2025.
 (See Mineral Resources and Preliminary Economic Assessment.)